wrode/Blog/_posts/2016-05-29-Blockchain.md

     A Blockchain is a decentralized database that carries out transactions based on a predefined protocol.

 There, know you know that.
+The problem is, if you are like most people this sentence wasn´t very helpful.

-The problem is, if you are like most people, this sentence wasn´t very helpful.
 In some circles, Blockchain is so hot right now, it´s the talk of the town.
 But even though there is a lot of discussion about Blockchain technology, not that many people actually understand what this thing is.
 Or more importantly - what it can become.

 Most explanations of blockchain are full of IT jargon.
 So unless you know IT, the explanations don´t really help.
 In this post I try to explain blockchain without the IT part, and why it is such a big deal.